-The bachelor's degree programs of Brewton-Parker College include a requirement that all students complete at least two writing intensive (WI) courses in their program of study after completing the freshman writing sequence (ENG 101/102) and prior to entering the senior capstone course in their major.
+The bachelor's degree programs of Brewton-Parker College include a requirement that all students complete at least two writing intensive (WI) courses in their program of study after completing the freshman writing sequence (ENG 101/102).
 To accommodate all students, including those with transfer credits, the programs offer a variety of such courses at the 200-, 300-, and/or 400-level.
 Students must write a minimum of 3,000 words of original composition in one or more WI assignments in order to successfully complete the courses.
 In order to encourage students to use their best writing skills on all original composition, those assignments will be valued at 20% or more of the final course grade.

-In addition, for each WI course, students are required to complete one personal or small- group enhanced writing session at the Writing Studio within the Academic Success Center (ASC) and also attend one workshop hosted by the ASC.
+In addition, for each WI course, students are required to complete one individual tutoring session either through the Writing Studio within the Academic Success Center (ASC) or through TutorMe.com and also attend one workshop hosted by the ASC.
 For detailed information about these requirements students should consult the course syllabus upon registering for a WI course.
 Failure to meet the writing studio and workshop requirements for a WI course will result in assignment of an "I" (incomplete) grade for the semester, which must be removed before the end of the next ensuing semester by completion of these requirements.
-By academic policy failure timely to remove an "I"

-grade results in automatic conversion of the grade to "F," after which students would have to retake the whole course.
+By academic policy failure timely to remove an "I" grade results in automatic conversion of the grade to "F," after which students would have to retake the whole course.